Linnefer/VTES-MSE/README.md

 They are **not** included in this archive.

 Helpful notes:
+* library cards are a little funky with the disciplines and clan markers:
+  * The first discipline marker *also* serves as the flight marker and as the 2nd clan marker.
+Choosing a clan hides the 2nd discipline marker and jumps directly to the 3rd!
-* library cards are a little funky with the disciplines and clan markers: clan icons are larger and can be clicked on on the *right*, the disciplines are smaller and *atop* the clan markers.
-The lower clan marker *also* serves as the flight marker's position.
-Assamite clan markers are **separate** and exist in 3 variants (bottom, mid, top) - you can click that field above the upper clan marker.
+  * Assamite clan markers are **separate** and exist in 3 variants (bottom, mid, top) - you can click that field above the upper clan marker or right of the 1st Discipline.
+The Lower position *overwrites* two discipline dots, the *middle* position overwrites the normal clan position!
 * library cards follow the *2020* design of filling disciplines / burn bottom to top, not the 1994 design of top to bottom.

 Todo: